-This list is not exhaustive, so it is best to speak to your local electrician if anything is occurring that doesn't seem right.
-It is better to check and find out it is fine, then find something too late.
+This list is not exhaustive, so it is best to speak to your local electrician if anything is occurring that doesn’t seem right.
+It is better to check and find out it is fine, than find there is a dangerous electrical issue too late.

 Who completes a switchboard upgrade?

 First things first – a switchboard upgrade is not a DIY project for a Sunday afternoon!
 Switchboard upgrades must be completed by an appropriately licenced and qualified electrician.
 Completing any electrical work on your switchboard is dangerous and should only be completed by a professional – not just for safety, but also for insurance purposes.
 Additionally, electricians have all the right tools and equipment to complete the job properly the first time, which saves both time and money in the long term.
 Speak to our team at Static Electrics on 1300 206 004 if you need some help.